isomerpages/synapxe-healix/_tech-stack/Analytics/Geospatial Analytics.md

 <h1>Geospatial Analytics</h1>
 <p><strong>Geospatial Analytics</strong> leverages spatial data to uncover
 patterns, trends and insights related to geography and location.
-By integrating data from multiple sources, it enables organisations to analyze geographic relationships, make data-driven decisions, and visualize complex scenarios on maps.
+By integrating data from multiple sources, it enables organisations to analyse geographic relationships, make data-driven decisions, and visualise complex scenarios on maps.
 This approach goes beyond traditional analysis by adding spatial dimensions, empowering businesses and governments to plan more effectively, optimise operations, and monitor real-time events.</p>